QuEraComputing/quera-ahs-utils/README.md

+#  :warning: This Package is being Deprecated  :warning:

+Thank you for your interest in Aquila and AHS through braket!
+If you have found these tools useful we know you will love our new [Python SDK for Bloqade](https://github.com/QuEraComputing/bloqade-python).

 # quera-ahs-utils
 This python package is a collection of tools that can be used to program QuEra's **neutral atom Analog Hamiltonian Simulator** (**ahs**).
 These tools are primarily targeted towards the usage of [Amazon's Braket quantum computing service](https://aws.amazon.com/braket/).
 The Braket Python SDK can be found [here](https://github.com/aws/amazon-braket-sdk-python) along with some examples of how to use their service through a collection of examples from both [Braket](https://github.com/aws/amazon-braket-examples/tree/main/examples/analog_hamiltonian_simulation) and [QuEra](https://github.com/QuEraComputing/QuEra-braket-examples).